Updated: Jun 26

-Whether it was making decisions about his future when he was still a college player or creating a place with Denver’s gang leaders, Dave Stalls’ deep-rooted sense of integrity and commitment to outreach and risk taking display the exemplary values of an Insightful Player® team member.
+Whether it was making decisions about his future when he was still a college player or creating a place with Denver’s gang leaders or helping those in need, Dave Stalls’ deep-rooted sense of integrity and commitment to outreach and risk-taking display the exemplary values of an Insightful Player® team member.

 A few of Dave Stalls’ Guiding Principles:

-- Do not allow yourself to be defined by possessions or social status.
-Give plenty of thought to what matters most to you, and be willing to pursue it regardless of whether it conveys status or popularity.
+4. Do not allow yourself to be defined by possessions or social status.
+Give plenty of thought to what matters most to you and be willing to pursue it regardless of whether it conveys status or popularity.

 5. It’s a balance.
 Be comfortable and patient with your own limitations.
 At the same time, circumstances will never be perfect, so be willing to step off the curb and into the mix.

 6. Former pro athletes can contribute so much to the world of nonprofit business.
 Take the time to consider and learn from nonprofits.
 It’s a career path that offers significant professional achievement and significant societal impact.

 7. One of the most important questions I would hope we can increasingly practice asking ourselves is...What is enough?
 Must we always seek more, or can we learn to find peace, gratitude, and contentment with what we have achieved?
 Even if it's just for the moment.